Low Sugar Jam (Strawberry, Peach, Raspberry, Greengage)

 Ingredients

 Below are the ratios for the various preserves that I made.
 The percentages are included to help scale the fruit, sugar, and inclusions.
 Each brand of pectin explains how much you want to include for a given amount of fruit so follow those instructions.
-I didn't keep track but recall getting 4 to 7 jars from each batch.
-I did not add any water to my preserves while they cooked as is sometimes suggested.
+I didn't keep track but recall getting around 3 8-ounce jars from 500 grams of fruit.
+I didn't add any water to my preserves while they cooked as is sometimes suggested.

 Strawberry